 “Maybe. . . and. . . suppose it did get better.
-What might that look like?””
+What might that look like?”

 The timing and compassion are key when using this tool to ensure it doesn’t come across as flippant or dismissive.

 I find it most helpful to validate their struggle and difficulty and then gently become curious about the small success.
 I might say, “Wow.
 That must be very difficult.
 I’m glad you are here. . .
 It makes me wonder. . . .
 How were you able to make it here today?”
-This way of noticing exceptions vs. hunting for exceptions is much more compassionate and respectful of the client’s current struggle while still benefiting from exploring exceptions.
+This way of noticing exceptions and formulating exception questions vs. hunting for exceptions is much more compassionate and respectful of the client’s current struggle while still benefiting from exploring exceptions.

 Another tool that is used in the second and third parts of the session is scales.
-Scales are simply a way to have a conversation about more vs. less.
-They are a wonderful way to help clients determine where they are in relationship to their goal.
+Scaling questions are simply a way to have a conversation about more vs. less.
+They are a wonderful way to help clients determine where they are in relationship to their goals.
 Exploring why a client is at a given number and not lower on the scale is another way to identify exceptions (times when the problem is less severe).
 In the last third of the session, scales can be used to help the client to identify what would be happening when things are a little bit better.
 It is important to understand that Solution-Focused scales are not to be used to problem-solve next steps.
 Instead, they are used to help the client explore signs that change is occurring.
 For example, we don’t want to ask, “What would it take to be one step higher?”
 This is problem-solving.
 Instead, the Solution-Focused question would be, “What would be different that would let you know things were getting better?”
 This second question is simply inviting the client to begin to think about what “better” means.
 It is not trouble shooting for an action plan for change.

 Initially scales were done using 1-10 (Steve preferred scales of 0-10).
 The top of the scale is always defined by what the client is striving for (the definition of the Goal Formation Question).
 The bottom of the scale is typically kept more vague . . . often with statements such as “the worse you can imagine.”
 It’s important to understand that these are very different from Likert scales, and that the numbers in-between are not defined.
 They are meant to be subjective and personalized to each person and cannot be pre-made or used for outcome measures.